aschnebelext/clean-code-pinata/README.md

 This example Repository demonstrates how to use Prettier, ESLint, Husky &amp; Lint-Staged together to make code formatting a breeze experience.

-All tools/packages above work great together and make sure, that your Repository always stays clean and formatted, before you even commit something.
+All tools/packages above work great together, and make sure that your Repository always stays clean and formatted before you even commit something.

 ## Prerequisite

-If you like to play around with this Repository you need to install:
+If you like to play around with this Repository, you need to install:

 • Node Version 14.x or higher

 ## Why Pinata?

-It's 8 PM in the evening and all my head was thinking about was a Pinata.
+It was 8 PM in the evening, and all my head was thinking about was a Pinata.

 Use the following tools to

-- keep your code-base clean by consisteny formatting
+- keep your code-base clean by consistent formatting
-- enforce best practices & guidelines by statically code analyzes
+- enforce best practices & guidelines by statically code analyzing
 - never ever think actively about the 2 points mentioned above

 ### [Prettier](https://prettier.io/)

-Prettier is an opinionated code formatter which supports JavaScript, Typescript, and many Frameworks & Libraries.
+Prettier is an opinionated code formatter that supports JavaScript, Typescript, and many Frameworks & Libraries.

-Whenever you save your files, Prettier will make sure, that your code gets formatted.
+Whenever you save your files, Prettier will make sure that your code gets formatted.

 It's dead simple.

-But what if you not only want to format everything consistenly, but also enforce certain code guidelines?
+But what if you not only want to format everything consistenly but also enforce certain code guidelines?

 ### [ESLint](https://eslint.org/)